-There are many ways to raise funds for your mission.
+- There are many ways to raise funds for your mission.
 Carol has a list of 27 including fee for service, foundation grants, cause-marketing, corporate fundraising, direct mail and the list goes on.
-The question Carols addresses is "What is right for your organization?
-What is your capacity?
-Where will you have the best results?"
-You will learn how to analyze opportunities to discover if another special event is the hot ticket or should you consider creating an entirely new stream of revenue.
+The questions Carols addresses are:

 Fund Raising Across the Board

 Learn how to use Carol's "Chess and Checkers" approach to building a board that's active in fund raising.
 Learn how great leaders treat their board members like chess pieces and mediocre boards treat them like checkers.
 By the end of this session, you'll know how to move your board toward "checkmate" every time.

 Are you giving the same tours to prospective donors as you give to prospective students, patients, consumers or their families?
 Have you ever thought of charging for your tours?
 Are your tours so terrific that people want to bring their friends and relatives on another tour?
 Do you customize your tours based on the interests of your guest?
 Do you give your visitors an item that represents your organization that they will keep for years and years and when they look at it, want to make a donation?
 If not, learn the magic of what you can achieve in an hour tour, whether your place looks like the Ritz or the Pits.